 Water Resource Management

 The lack of clean, potable water has become a grand challenge for communities all over the world.
 There are three components that comprise water scarcity: the risk to the water supply, risk associated with water quality, and regulatory/protection risk.
 Half of the global population lives in areas where the water tables are rapidly decreasing; so much so that around 1.8 billion people will live in water scarce areas by 2025.
 Many potential solutions have been suggested each with their own tradeoffs, including: desalination and catchment techniques, as well as removing water subsidies; but many are still resorting to pumping deep water aquifers to meet their agricultural and industrial needs.
-Furthermore, runoff in cities redistributes water away from local rivers and streams directly into the ocean, bringing pollutants from pesticides, medical waste or chemical byproducts into natural ecosystems.
+Furthermore, runoff in cities redistributes water away from local rivers and streams to flow directly into the ocean, bringing pollutants from pesticides, medical waste or chemical byproducts into natural ecosystems.
 By fundamentally understanding human interference with the water cycle, we can better be positioned to make impactful changes through conservation and reclamation in urban landscapes.

 These two graphs depict the current baseline and project change in water stress in 2030.
 Stress is defined as the total human withdrawal from the available water flow, annually.
 It is presented as a percentage, where higher percentages indicate competition among consumers.